The low standard of Singapore schools

 Singapore schools: unnecessary school activities

-When the teachers start focusing on non-academic, they cascade down to the student level.
+When the teachers start focusing on non-academic matters, they cascade down to the student level.

 Consequently, there is all sorts of activities that the students have to participate.